dojo/site/content/blog/en/dojo-resource-widgets.md

 author: Rene Rubalcava
 ---

-The latest [Dojo release](blog/version-7-dojo) introduced a new way that you can integrate data into your widgets.
-This goes beyond simply managing your application state, but being able to create reusable Resource templates that can be used by multiple widgets in the same application.
-These templates could could all interact with the data differently, one could show a list, another could show charts, and so on.
+The latest [Dojo release](blog/version-7-dojo) introduced a new way to integrate data into your widgets.
+Beyond merely managing your application state, you can now create reusable Resource templates that can be used by multiple widgets in the same application.
+These templates could all interact with the data differently; one could show a list; another could show charts, and so on.

 ![The image for the blog](assets/blog/title-of-blog/featured.png)

 <!-- more -->

 Dojo Resources allow you to build widgets that are _data aware_.
-Unlike some robot uprising self-awareness, this one is pretty harmless, but very cool.
-Whereas Dojo Stores are meant to be the source of data at the application level, Dojo Resources allow you to narrow the focus to individual widgets.
-Since we are focusing on making these widgets data aware, we can of course do this the Dojo way, through a middleware.
-What is really interesting about Resources, is that it's not only a state management tool, but also a data fetch tool, so all your data management needs are handled in a single tool.
+Unlike some robot uprising self-awareness, this one is pretty harmless but very cool.
+Whereas Dojo Stores are the source of data at the application level, Dojo Resources allow you to narrow the focus to individual widgets.
+Since we are focusing on making these widgets data-aware, we can do this the Dojo way through a middleware.
+Resources are not only a state management tool, but also a data fetch tool, so all your data management needs get handled in a single tool.

-For this demo, we're going to look at creating a very simple Hacker News feed.
+For this demo, we're going to look at creating a straightforward Hacker News feed.

 ## Resource Templates

 Resources templates describe the various actions of a resource.
 There are three actions that a resource can have.

-* `read`: How the resource will fetch data.
-This can be a web service API, or local storage, or some other in-memory data source.
+* `read`: How will the resource fetch data, via a web service API, local storage, or another in-memory data source.
-* `find`: Similar to the `read` action, but you would use it to find a specific item from the resource.
+* `find`: Like the `read` action, you would use it to find a specific item from the resource.
 * `init`: Provides a way to initialize the resource with some data.

 When building this Hacker News feed, there are only a few properties I am interested in for the UI.